 How we identify need, assess and review progress How we adapt teaching to ensure access to the curriculum How we provide support and intervention for those with identified needs Teachers will identify children who are not working within age related expectations.
 Any concerns will be discussed with parents.
 The school SENCo will be informed and, if appropriate the Inclusion Manager will observe the child in their setting.
 Class assessments, observation and testing will be used to identify children not making expected progress.
 School tracking will support this.
-If appropriate, a referral will be made to an appropriate agency, eg, Learning Support Advisory Teacher (LSAT), Educational Psychology Service (EPS) for an assessment.
-These agencies may identify next steps and provide advice on how best to support the pupil.
-If a child has an EHCP, their progress will be reviewed by the Pupils may work in a small group with an adult Pupils are given work which is carefully differentiated to meet their needs Pupils are encouraged to use resources to support their learning such as word banks, phonic sheets, number lines and practical apparatus.
-Daily reading with an adult, either in a small group or individually Additional spelling practice Extra phonics work in a small group - Letters and Sounds, Read Write Inc, Fresh start Wave 3 Maths/Literacy Spelling intervention programme - SNIPs 1:1 or small group additional maths for prior learning or over-learning.
-SENCo, together with parents and any outside agencies where appropriate, at an "Annual Review".
+For children displaying dyslexic behaviours, an assessment can be carried out within school to assess the probability of dyslexia being a barrier to learning.
+Specific areas of difficulty can then be highlighted.
+If appropriate, a referral will be made to an appropriate agency, eg, Learning Support Advisory Teacher (LSAT), Educational Psychology Pupils may work in a small group with an adult Pupils are given work which is carefully differentiated to meet their needs Pupils are encouraged to use resources to support their learning such as word banks, phonic sheets, number lines and practical apparatus.
+Teachers have adapted the learning into small steps with opportunities for review.
+Pre tutoring sessions will be in place to share and discuss vocabulary in advance of lessons being delivered.
+Instructions will be chunked and repeated to individuals where needed.
+Visuals will support the learning.
+Daily reading with an adult, either in a small group or individually.
+Additional spelling practice Extra phonics work in a small group - Letters and Sounds, Read Write Inc, Fresh start Wave 3 Maths/Literacy Spelling intervention programme - SNIPs 1:1 or small group additional maths for prior learning or over-learning.
+Targeted and timely interventions.
+Attention &amp; Listening activities Visual &amp; Auditory memory activities.
+These additional interventions are delivered by the classroom TA to ensure the learning is brought back into classroom learning.